Kakamotobi/Learned/Computer Science/Computer-System.md

   - Therefore, it can be larger than the physical memory.
 ###### Code/Text
 - **The portion of memory for storing the code of the process to run.**
-  - i.e. the source code that we wrote.
+  - i.e. the source code that we wrote compiled to machine language.
 - The CPU executes these codes one by one.
 - It is placed in lower memory address so that it is not overwritten by heap or stack.
 ###### Data